Leyanis Pérez

 Leyanis Pérez Hernández (born 10 January 2002) is a Cuban triple jumper.
-She is the reigning women's World Champion in the triple jump, both indoors and outdoors, having won gold medals at the 2025 World Athletics Championships and 2025 World Athletics Indoor Championships.
+She is the reigning women's World Champion in the triple jump, both indoors and outdoors, having won gold medals at the 2025 World Athletics Championships and 2025 and 2026 World Athletics Indoor Championships.

 Early life

 From Pinar del Río, she has a twin sister, Lidianis, who is a handball player.
 Leyanis joined a sports school at the age of ten years-old and trained in both the high jump and triple jump.
 In 2018, she focused more on the triple jump and jumped over 14 metres for the first time by leaping 14.13m in her first official competition of 2019.

 Career

+Early career: Junior Pan American champion

 In 2019, she won a silver medal at the Pan American U20 Championships in San Jose, Costa Rica, in her first international event.

 Her jump of 14.15m on 21 March 2020 was the fifteenth longest jump in the world that year, and the world leading distance by a junior.
 She made the qualifying mark for the delayed 2020 Olympic Games in May 2021 by jumping 14.46m (wind assisted) and then 14.32m.
 Unfortunately, a late injury meant she traveled to Tokyo but could not compete.
 She did however, win gold in the triple jump at the Junior Pan American Games in Cali in late 2021.